News Corp transforms media. Okta helps all 25,000 global employees connect.

 Okta has already revolutionised the way News Corp can onboard newly acquired companies, says Shine.
 “Before we had Okta, when we bought a new company it took a long time to get that organisation onto the same approach around identity and security, and to get them using the same tools.”
 Okta makes that process much faster and more efficient, saving the company over 1,000 hours each year on synchronising and consolidating domains after M&A activity.
 Today, the company can share content and products across business lines, and realise the value of an acquisition more quickly.

 “Okta plays a key role in this because it is the front door to those applications and those services,” says Shine.
 “We can make the teams more efficient, and increase the velocity of the transformation we’re driving.”

 With global SSO and MFA steadfastly underway, the team is adding Universal Directory and Provisioning to its identity portfolio.
 “For some of our business units, onboarding and provisioning is a very manual process,” says Beheshti.
 “That causes issues not only for the hiring manager, the person coming on board—but also things like auditing, in terms of who has access to which applications.”

-Over time, News Corp IT plans to minimize the need for Microsoft Active Directory.
+Over time, News Corp IT plans to minimise the need for Microsoft Active Directory.
 With Universal Directory, the company can automate 70% of provisioning tasks.
 Already, new News Corp employees are up and running on their apps about two hours sooner than they had been before.

 Automated provisioning includes deprovisioning, of course, which adds to the security boost: One update to the master directory, and an administrator can quickly remove access to both on-prem and cloud apps.
 Provisioning also includes extensive reporting and visibility into News Corp’s entire IT environment.